 Some large muscle groups play an especially important role in posture – the hamstrings and back muscles, for instance.
 These are known as postural muscles that keep us propped up against the force of gravity.
 As we move around, the postural muscles help us stay erect and balanced.
-When we sit or stand correctly, our body parts are properly aligned and the muscles exert just enough tension to keep us from toppling over.1
+When we sit or stand correctly, our body parts are properly aligned and the muscles exert just enough tension to keep us

 Our muscles are marvelously complex lengths of fiber.
 There are two types of muscle fiber involved here:

 - Static muscle fibers (aka “slow twitch”) lie in the deeper muscle layers.
 These are the postural muscles that keep us upright and balanced.
 When we shift from sitting to standing, for instance, they “sense” our changing position and message this to the brain.
 And we aren’t even aware of this!